 The legendary chemistry between stars James Stewart and Margaret Sullavan electrifies the screen.
 Stewart is at his most appealing as Mr. Kralik, head clerk and right hand man to Mr. Matuschek.
 In this role, Stewart's broad signature mannerisms are tempered by the sensitivity with which he portrays Kralik's romantic yearnings.
 And Sullavan mesmerizes in an equally fine performance.
 Her headstrong shop girl, Klara Novak, is a high-strung romantic whose breathless eagerness is offset by her brittle fragility.

 With the closing scenes of The Shop Around the Corner, Lubitsch demonstrates his consummate finesse…

 When the shop's new errand boy, Rudy (Charles Smith), emerges, Matuschek takes him under his wing and out to a glorious Christmas dinner of roast goose, potatoes in butter…and “a double order of apple strudel in vanilla sauce.”
 The two, no longer facing a lonely Christmas Eve, strike up a jubilant rapport.

 Inside the darkened shop, Stewart and Sullavan move in perfect harmony as Kralik and Klara finally discover each other.
-This last scene, one of the most deeply romantic and witty ever confected, reveals the distilled essence of Lubitsch’s “touch.”
+This last scene, one of the most deeply romantic and witty ever confected, demonstrates the very essence of Lubitsch’s incomparable “touch.”